DavidSantia/tag_api/README.md

 ./clean.sh
 ```

-Then start the database, NATS server, and api-server as follows:
+Finally, start the database, NATS server, and api-server as follows:
 ```sh
 docker-compose up
 ```